Woke Up Dead

 Woke Up Dead is an American horror comedy web series starring Jon Heder as a man who awakens in a full bathtub after "drowning" and has no heartbeat, prompting his friends (Krysten Ritter and Josh Gad) to believe he is a zombie.
 It began streaming on Sony Pictures Entertainment's Crackle app on October 5, 2009.

 Plot

 Drex Greene (Jon Heder) accepts a pill from a stranger and wakes up in a bathtub after being underwater for over 15 minutes.
-His roommate, Matt (Josh Gad), films the happenings from there, which involve morgues, a med student named Cassie (Krysten Ritter), detective work, and an unknown stalker.
+His roommate Matt (Josh Gad) videorecords the happenings from there, which involve morgues, a medical student Cassie (Krysten Ritter), detective work, and an unknown stalker.